+The academy recognises that all children, including those resident outside the Borough, have an equal right to apply for a place.
 The academy will admit a pupil into any year group throughout the academic year if parents request a transfer which is agreed to by the Local Education Authority after consultation with the academy.
 NB If the transfer is from another secondary school within the Local Authority then consultation will take place with that school before transfer is finally agreed.

-Where the Academy receives fewer applications/preferences than the admission number it will offer places to all those applicants.
-Where more applications are received than the admission number the Academy will use the same admission criteria below to rank applications.
+The Academy will consider all applications for places without reference to the order in which the school is expressed as a preference.
+Where the Academy receives fewer applications/preferences than the admission number, it will offer places to all those applicants.
+Where more applications are received than the admission number, the Academy will use the same admission criteria below to rank applications.

 Children who have an Education, Health and Care Plan (EHCP) will be offered places first.
 The following criteria will then apply:

 Children who live nearest the school (geographical proximity).
 Under this category, the remaining places will be offered to children who live nearest the preferred school.
 The distance will be measured in a straight line using Routefinder, a computerised mapping system which measures from the home address point to the designated main entrance to the school.

 Where a single place remains at the school and the application being considered is for twins etc. the school will allocate above the admission number to accommodate each child.

 This policy will be reviewed and approved by the Trust every year.

 Whenever changes to admissions arrangements are proposed (except where the change is an increase to the agreed admission number), the governing board will publicly consult on these changes for a minimum of 6 weeks between 1st October and 31st January before the following February publication date.